cataliniovita/shodanalyzer/README.md

 ### Uncommon ports

 Shodanalyzer also compares the open ports with a list of 1000 ports stored in ``tcp_ports`` and ``udp_ports`` files.
 Both files contains a top 1000 common ports on tcp and udp protocols.

+### CVEs

+There are a lot of possible CVEs found into a Shodan scan of a specific IP address.
+There's also a summary of every CVE that it's found.

 ### Honeyscore

 Shodan have also a honeypot detector: [honeyscore](https://honeyscore.shodan.io/).
 We can track a possible honeypot IP using this API.
 The honeyscore will be ranked with a maximum of 1.0 score.
 So, a score bigger and equals than 0.5/1.0 will be detected as a honeypot.